 - Actor mind — Focus, relaxed concentration, memorization, openness, creativity, improvisation.
 Something about authenticity?

 - Fun?
 Acting is FUN.Yep.

 I also spent an evening with my best friend Google, and added more to that list.
 A long long list with a lot of words and eight hours of teach-time.
 Huh.
 I got myself tangled up with prioritization and the fact that all of the items on the list overlap and intertwine and that it’s all much more subtle and nuanced and that I don’t know what I’m talking about.
 Ack, imposter syndrome.
-I searched my house feverishly for undergraduate readings by Uta Hagen and Sanford Meisner and Stanislavski I couldn’t find them.
+I searched my house feverishly for undergraduate readings by Uta Hagen and Sanford Meisner and Stanislavski and etcetera.
+I couldn’t find them.
 Have you seen ’em?